Juris Doctor (JD)

 The Justice and Immigration Clinic provides pro bono legal representation to noncitizens.
 Law students represent clients before U.S. Citizenship and Immigration Services (USCIS) and the Executive Office for Immigration Review (EOIR) in their applications for asylum, U visa, DACA, and other humanitarian forms of relief.
 Law students are assigned to teams that represent live clients under the supervision of Director Rodriguez-Campos. students are responsible for client communication, including interviewing and counseling, case planning, and development of case strategy.
 They draft client declarations, gather evidence including witness statements and expert reports, conduct legal research, and write legal briefs.
 Immigration Law is a prerequisite/corequisite to enrolling in the JIC.
 Students must be in good academic standing and have completed their first year of study.
 Enrollment is subject to director approval.
 Students may enroll in the JIC for 1-4 semester hours per semester.
 Those who wish to complete their upper division writing requirement may do so by writing a case-related brief, but must have passed LAW II prior to their enrollment.
 Students must attend JIC classes Monday and Wednesday evenings, as well as weekly meetings with the JIC director.
 For more information about the Justice and Immigration Clinic, please contact Director Rodriguez-Campos at (909) 460-2014 or krodriguez-campos@laverne.edu.
 You may also visit: https:// law.laverne.edu/academics/.

 The Misdemeanor Appellate Advocacy Clinic provides students with an intensive appellate experience in the San Bernardino Superior Court.
 The Appellate Advocacy Clinic litigates appellate misdemeanor cases primarily before local Superior Court Appellate Panels.
 The clinic also considers drafting amicus briefs.
 The clinic selects cases that offer the highest pedagogical value for its students.
 The Appellate Clinic accepts between 8 and 12 students each semester.
 Students register for 1 – 4 units a semester.
 Students work closely with professors and paralegals in a law office setting.
 The work varies depending on the types of cases accepted.
 Cases include Driving Under the Influence, Assault, Theft and Domestic Violence.
 Students have the primary responsibility for reading and analyzing the case record, developing substantive legal positions, researching substantive issues, developing appellate strategies, drafting briefs, and presenting oral arguments.
 The Appellate Clinic includes a classroom component that meets 2 hours a week.
 Subjects for the weekly classes include law office management, reviewing an appellate record, organizing and drafting an appellate brief, and developing and presenting an appellate oral argument.
-For more information about the Misdemeanor Appellate Advocacy Clinic, please contact Director Assael-Shafia at (909) 460-2023 or massael- shafia@laverne.edu.
+For more information about the Misdemeanor Appellate Advocacy Clinic, please contact Co-Director Assael-Shafia at (909) 460-2023 or massael- shafia@laverne.edu.
 You may also visit: https://law.laverne.edu/academics/.

 Externship Program